idindrakusuma/react-boilerplate/README.md

 # React Boilerplate

-This repository for learning purso
+This repository for learning purpose